spoddutur/spark-notes/hadoop-map-reduce-vs-spark.md

 #### Note: Facebook came up with Corona to address some of these cons and it did achieve 17% performance improvements on MapReduce Jobs.
 I've detailed it in Appendix.

 ## 2. How Spark works:
+Now that we have seen the disadvantages with MapReduce and how Spark addressed it, its time to jump in and look at the internals of Spark briefly.
+In that, i'll mainly try to cover how a spark application running in a cluster looks like.
+Below picture depicts Spark cluster:
 <img width="540" alt="spark-standalone-mode" src="https://user-images.githubusercontent.com/22542670/30005242-a22a0c5c-90fb-11e7-9d80-97efe540417f.png">

-Above picture depicts Spark cluster.
+Let's look at differenct components shown in the above picture:
 - **Spark Master, Worker and Executor JVM’s:**
 SparkMaster and Worker JVM’s are the resource managers.
 All worker JVM’s will register themselves with SparkMaster.
 They are very small.
 Example: Master use like 500MB of RAM & Worker uses like 1GB RAM.
 - **Master:**